Click the links below to jump to the FAQs and answers

 You can sign up to as many packages as you like - simply fill in the form for each package you want access to, or you can always contact us if you want to discuss it first.

 The four packages of 50 titles each have been assembled in different ways.
 The first covers History and is primarily made up of the most accessed titles on the Project MUSE platform.
 The second is Political Science, again selected by their ranking on Project MUSE.
 The third, selected by the editors at CEU Press, is wider in subject areas and includes gems in literature, such as the Classics list, gender studies, Roma, labour, public health, nationalities, Jewish studies, human rights and more.
-The fourth is a package made up of titles selected by a small independent panel of librarians.
+The fourth is a package made up of titles selected from the other three packages, by a small independent panel of librarians.

 No, all backlist titles that you are subscribed to will be DRM free.